 Sugar.
 Use granulated sugar or you an substitute honey.

 How to Make Teriyaki Chicken

 - Combine the soy sauce and sugar in a sauce pan and bring to a bowl, stir so that the sugar dissolves.

-- Reserve 1/4 cup of this for later.
+- Reserve 1/4 cup of marinade to pour over cooked chicken.

 - Let the 3/4 cup of mixture cool and then add in the garlic, ginger and mirin and blend in the blender.

-Cook.
-I use a gas grill but you could also use a grill pan on the stove top, you just want those grill marks for a more authentic teriyaki chicken.
-Cook until meat is cooked through and then slice.
+- Grill chicken until cooked through.
+I use a gas grill but you can also use a grill pan on the stove top if you prefer.
+You want those grill marks for a more authentic teriyaki chicken.

 Frequently Asked Questions

 What chicken should I use for this recipe?

 I like to use boneless, skinless thighs for this recipe but you can also use boneless skinless chicken breasts if you prefer.
 Trim excess fat off of the thighs.